 Health Insurers Are Still Skimping On Mental Health Coverage

-It's been nearly a decade since Congress passed the Mental Health Parity And Addiction Equity Act, with its promise to make mental health and substance abuse treatment just as easy to get as care for any other condition.
-Yet today, in the midst of the opioid epidemic and a spike in the rate of suicide, patients are still struggling to get access to treatment.
+It has been nearly a decade since Congress passed the Mental Health Parity And Addiction Equity Act, with its promise to make mental health and substance abuse treatment just as easy to get as care for any other condition.
+Yet today, amid an opioid epidemic and a spike in the suicide rate, patients are still struggling to get access to treatment.

-That's the conclusion of a national study published Thursday by Milliman, a risk management and health care consulting company.
+That is the conclusion of a national study published Thursday by Milliman, a risk management and health care consulting company.
 The report was released by a coalition of mental health and addiction advocacy organizations.

 Among the findings: